TTK4130/ttk4130.github.io/docs/animation.rst

 We distinguish between two approaches to animation: **real-time animation** and **precomputed animation**.

-**Real-time animation** means that we simulate the system's state in the same loop (as in programming) as the animation progress.
-For each new animation frame we integrate our system from the last frame to the current frame.
-This allows for interactive and responsive animations, but can be computationally demanding for complex systems or stiff systems that demand fine time resolutions.
+**Real-time animation** means that the system is simulated step by step in the same program loop that updates the animation.
+After each simulation step, the animation is refreshed to show the new state.This allows for interactive and responsive animations, but can be computationally demanding for complex systems or stiff systems that demand fine time resolutions.

 **Precomputed animation** uses pre-generated trajectories (state over time).
 We compute the system's trajectory